KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 23 : Retrieve Makes with Sport Submodels

 The task is to Retrieve distinct vehicle makes and their IDs that have a submodel named “Sport”.

+## Problem 24 : Retrieve Two-Door Vehicles with Large Engines

+The task is to display all vehicles that have two doors and an engine size greater than 3 liters.